-For example, to keep all existing CA certificates, copy the cacerts keystore file, change its password to a secure one, and import the DS certificate into it.

-Then, ensure your web application container; for example, Apache Tomcat, is loading that file as its truststore.
+To keep all existing CA certificates, you can copy the cacerts keystore file, change its password to a secure one, and import the DS CA certificate into it.
+Then, configure your web application container (for example, Apache Tomcat) to load that file as its truststore.